OranWeb/TornHub/src/content/news/daily-forums-news-12.md

 Speaking of inactives, butts0 who definitely sounds like an inactive was wondering "[Wtf are inactives doing](https://www.torn.com/forums.php#/p=threads&f=2&t=16185443&b=0&a=0)"

-JS_Rep created a thread about Dikloren Going Rogue in their team, he supplied this screenshot to sum shit up
+JS_Rep created a thread about Dekloren Going Rogue in their team, he supplied this screenshot to sum shit up

 ![](https://i.imgur.com/QbORNlS.jpg)